ProEvolution03/robot-burger-slam/README.md

 Instructions for launching the simulation and executing SLAM are included in the repository along with a demo video.

-**📝 Notes**

-This is a simulation-based SLAM project.

-The work was done in collaboration with two teammates.
-I am not claiming sole ownership of the project.

 **🤖 Tech Stack**

 ROS / ROS2